PySandbox/PySandpack/README.md

-# PySandbox
+# PySandpack

-**PySandbox** is a web-based platform designed to provide a sandbox environment for executing Python code directly in the browser.
+**PySandpack** is a web-based platform designed to provide a sandbox environment for executing Python code directly in the browser.
 It is ideal for educational purposes, quick experiments, or running Python scripts without requiring a local Python installation.

 ## Features

 - **Run Python Code in Your Browser**
-  Powered by Pyodide, PySandbox allows users to execute Python scripts in a safe and isolated environment.
+  Powered by Pyodide, PySandpack allows users to execute Python scripts in a safe and isolated environment.

 - **Code Editor with Rich Features**
   The integrated CodeMirror editor offers syntax highlighting, auto-indentation, and a clean interface for writing Python code.